hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

                         It has a modified library xdrv_01_9_webserver.ino; please read this: https://github.com/arendst/Tasmota/discussions/19009

 - UCO_Heizstab_berry:   A modified Shelly Plus Plug-S to control a heater element added to the central heating in my house.
-                        The heating function is controlled ba a flow sensor detecting the central heater is active or not.
+                        The heating function is supervised ba a flow sensor detecting the central heater pump is active or not.
 It also hosts a 1-wire temperature sensor to show the temparature of the outgoing water; currently not used to control the heater function.
                         The four WS2812 RGB-Leds can be controlled by Berry-script separately and are used to indicate the state of activation via HEMS, state of the flow sensor, state of the power relay and the actual power consumption.
-                        Based on the env:tasmota32-berry and operated by Berry-scriptonly.
+                        Based on the env:tasmota32-berry and operated by Berry-script only.

+-UCO_Silvercrest_berry: A Shelly Plus Plug-S moved to Tasmota firmware and fully controlled by Berry-script similar to UCO_Heizstab_berry.
+                        The attempt to convert this OTA failed, the deviced had to be opened and flashed by serial interface.

-The subfolder "temp" only keeps started projects but not finished and probaly they never will be.
+The subfolder "temp" only keeps projects started but not finished and probaly they never will be.
 Keep caution!
 They may work or not!

 ## License